What’s the safest flea treatment for dogs? A vet's guide

 To choose the safest flea treatment for dogs, you’ll first need to consider the type of flea treatment that best fits your dog’s needs and lifestyle.
 Flea treatments are available as collars, oral tablets or chews, and topical spot-on treatments.
 All three types of flea treatment categories have products that are safe and effective, but they each have their own pros and cons.
 You’ll also need to consider your dog’s age, health status, and the manufacturer’s recommendations before you pick a product.

 However, it is important to remember that not all flea collars are created equal.
-Many cheap over the counter flea collars are not safe or effective flea treatments and may not provide good protection against fleas.
-Before purchasing an over the counter product, be sure to research the best flea collars for dogs currently available on the market and check in with your veterinarian to see what they recommend.
+Many cheap over-the-counter flea collars are not safe or effective flea treatments and may not provide good protection against fleas.
+Before purchasing an over-the-counter product, be sure to research the best flea collars for dogs currently available on the market and check in with your vet to see what they recommend.

 Topical flea treatment for dogs

-Topical flea treatments are often seen as a safe flea treatment for dogs because many types of this medication are not absorbed systemically, meaning they do not cross the dog’s skin barrier or get absorbed into the blood stream.
+How do topical flea treatments work?
+Topical flea treatments are often seen as a safe flea treatment for dogs because many types of this medication are not absorbed systemically, meaning they do not cross the dog’s skin barrier or get absorbed into the bloodstream.
 This can be a safer option for dogs with a history of reactions to certain types of medications.

 Topical flea treatments are typically applied every month or every three months, depending on the product, so pet owners need to be careful to remember to apply these products on time.